 2. "They do it for the fame, explain, insane, what's in a name, what's in a name?
 Peep game."

 Something that might have originally been made or enjoyed with progressive and positive intent but leads to unrealized negative consequences after the fact.
-See unknown unknown or blowback.
+See unknown unknown

 Grandad: So I understand you just got back from Iraq.